 Extended Warranties

 Purchasing an extended warranty is a personal choice.
-EVs have about 90% fewer moving parts than ICE vehicles, so there should be fewer issues after the base warranty expires, but some components could be costly to repair or replace.
+EVs have about 90% fewer moving parts than ICE (Internal Combustion Engine) vehicles, so there should be fewer issues after the base warranty expires, but some components could be costly to repair or replace.

 It’s always a good idea to thoroughly review what is covered under the manufacturer’s warranty to ensure you are not paying for something already covered (such as the 8yr/160,000km battery warranty).
 If you are interested in an extended warranty, we recommend purchasing directly from the manufacturer if possible.